JustinSDK/dotSCAD/docs/lib2x-sweep.md

 ![sweep](images/lib2x-sweep-2.JPG)

 When using this module, you should use points to represent a cross section.
-The points must be count-clockwise indexes.
+The points must be counter-clockwise indexes.
 For example:

 ![sweep](images/lib2x-sweep-10.JPG)